brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 image:  '/images/aconcagua0.jpeg'
 tags:   [Mountaineering]
 ---
-This is my story from a mountain designed to wear people down.
-Aconcagua is a world away from the lush slopes of [Kilimanjaro](kilimanjaro).
+This is the story of a mountain designed to wear people down.
+Aconcagua is a world away from the beginner fiendly and lush slopes of [Kilimanjaro](kilimanjaro).
 This is a place of dust, rock, thin air, and relentless winds that make every task harder.
 The climb has a success rate of 30%, so I put in months of preparation to control what I could, and put myself on the right side of those odds.

 Fitness isn't everything on Aconcagua.
 It's how you deal with the accumulation of small things.
 Dehydration, poor sleep, appetite loss, headaches, wind, boredom, team dynamics, and the mental grind of weeks with limited oxygen.
 It humbled me beyond anything I had ever done, but taught me a lot about myself also.